-- It is expected that 10 million Baby Boomers will get Alzheimer’s.
+- Estimates suggest that 10 million Baby Boomers will get Alzheimer’s.

-- One in 8 Baby Boomers is expected to get Alzheimer’s.
+- One in 8 Baby Boomers is likely to get Alzheimer’s.

-- By 2050 the expected number of Alzheimer’s patients in the U. S. is expected to reach 16 million.
+- By 2050 the expected number of Alzheimer’s patients in the United States would reach 16 million.

-- 1 million new cases are diagnosed each year.
+- Doctors diagnose about 1 million new cases each year.

-- Every 69 seconds someone in the U.S. develops Alzheimer’s.
+- Every 69 seconds, someone in America develops Alzheimer’s.